Azam Ali, Ahmadi Moslem

 My father not only himself followed the Holy Prophet, s.a.w., but trained us children to do the same also.
 He duplicated that the upper hand was better than the lower hand.
 He donated under many titles like Wasiyyut, Tahrik-e-Jadeed, etc., including that for his then ten (10) children, his living wife, his deceased wife who was our mother, and some ancestors.
 The total at times exceeded 51% of his income.
 He gave to charity, never took anything from it.

-In 1990’s Khaleefatool Massih IV Mirza Tahir Ahmad warned Ahmadis in England, Germany, Canada and other western countries where many of them had taken refuge since their persecution after Pakistan Constitutional Amendment in 1974 that declared Non-Muslim although the whole wide world knows and treats them as Moslem.
-The refuges received charity of social benefits, but their leader told them to wean off it as fast as they could.
+In 1990’s Khaleefatool Massih IV Mirza Tahir Ahmad, r.a., warned Ahmadis in England, Germany, Canada and other western countries where many of them had taken refuge since their persecution after Pakistan Constitutional Amendment in 1974 had declared them Non-Muslim although the whole wide world knows and treats them as Moslem.
+The refuges received charity of social benefits, but their leader told them to wean it off as fast as they could.
 Otherwise, he said, they would dig their future generations deep into a life of deprivation and destitution.
+That was a waning against fate that befell on another nation stated in the Holy Qor-aan in 002:062

 Giver.
 Not a Taker.